yeldiRium/vuex-fluture/README.md

 Go there and read some of the linked articles, if you don't know what futures are.
 They are worth it.

+## Notable points about this fork

+The TypeScript are not implemented correctly, since I have no experience with TypeScript.

+Also I've removed the e2e tests for the examples, since the original tests were failing for me and I didn't want to fix them *and* update the tests.
+If someone likes fluture enough to contribute, please do.

 ## License

 [MIT](http://opensource.org/licenses/MIT)